Bolsover District: History

 The new district was named Bolsover, after its largest town.

+Under current local government restructuring plans it is planned that the district will be abolished in 2028, with its area forming part of a new Derbyshire North unitary authority.

 Governance

 Bolsover District Council provides district-level services.
 County-level services are provided by Derbyshire County Council.
 The district is also entirely covered by civil parishes, which form a third tier of local government.

 Since 2014 the district has been a non-constituent member of the South Yorkshire Mayoral Combined Authority (formerly known as the Sheffield City Region); the council sends representatives to meetings of the combined authority, but the electorate of Bolsover District do not vote in elections for the Mayor of South Yorkshire.

 Political control

 The council has been under Labour majority control since 2021.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: